 Requirements are located here: avd-requirements

-Role variable are grouped by configuration elements and are typically stored in different group_vars files.
+Role variables are grouped by configuration elements and are typically stored in different group_vars files.

 vEOS-LAB Know Caveats and Recommendations¶

 - vEOS-LAB is a great tool to learn and test ansible-avd automation framework.
-In fact, this is the primary tool leveraged by Arista Ansible Team, for development and testing efforts.
+This is the primary tool leveraged by Arista Ansible Team for development and testing efforts.

 - Virtual networks created with vEOS-lab can be used for network modeling, planning for new services, or validating new features and functionality for the installed network.

-- vEOS-lab is not a network simulator but the exact EOS implementation that runs on the hardware platforms.
+- vEOS-lab isn’t a network simulator but the exact EOS implementation that runs on the hardware platforms.

-However, because vEOS-LAB implements a virtual data plane there are known caveats and adjustments that are required to default arista.avd settings:
+However, because vEOS-LAB implements a virtual data plane, there are known caveats and adjustments required to default arista.avd settings: